liviucotfas/ase-web-and-cloud-applications-security/4 - MVCStore - Models and Repository.md

 ## Creating a Repository

-2. In the `Models` folder define the IProductRepository.cs interface as follows.
+2. Add a `Data` folder and define the `IProductRepository` interface as follows.

     ```C#
     public interface IProductRepository